_Frequently Asked Questions

 Will I notice a difference after installing CushCore?

-- Absolutely.
+Absolutely.
 The feeling of riding with CushCore is not a subtle difference from standard tubeless tires.
-Even novice riders notice the differences right away.
-It is a confidence-inspiring riding experience.
+Even novice ers notice the differences right away.
+It is a confidence- inspiring riding experience.
 Need evidence?
-Check our lab test data and rider feedback.
+Check out the PROVEN BENEFITS.

 Is CushCore difficult to install?

 Installing CushCore is not difficult, but it is different.
 We highly recommend watching the Installation Video before you begin.
 Installation by a first-time user should require no more than 30 minutes.
 Installation by an experienced user takes 5-10 minutes.
 If you need help, contact us for assistance.